bbauska/CSS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch25-2">Section 25.2: empty-cells</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The empty-cells property determines if cells with no content should be displayed or not.
-This has no effect unless border-collapse is set to separate.
+<p>The empty-cells property determines if cells with no content should be
+displayed or not.
+This has no effect unless border-collapse is set to separate.</p>

-Below an example with two tables with different values set to the empty-cells property:
+<p>Below an example with two tables with different values set to the
+empty-cells property:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ 201. two tables with different values set to empty-cells property (143) ~~~~~~~~~~-->
 <p align="left" width="100%">